-Safety was assessed in 6 clinical studies including 7,097 adults ranging in ages from 18 to 95 years, of which 5,667 received Prevenar 13.
-There were 2,616 adults aged 50 to 64 years and 3,051 adults 65 years and older.
+Safety was assessed in 6 clinical studies including 6,198 adults ranging in ages from 50 to 95 years, of which 5,667 received Prevenar 13.
+There were 2,616 (46.2%) adults aged 50 to 64 years and 3,051 (53.8%) adults 65 years and older.
 Of the Prevenar 13 recipients, 1,916 adults were previously vaccinated with the 23-valent pneumococcal polysaccharide vaccine more than 3 years prior.
+Adults older than 65 years of age reported fewer events than younger adults, regardless of prior immunisation status.
+Overall, the frequency categories were similar for both age groups.